 1 dead, 5 injured in mass shooting inside Mall of Louisiana; 5 people in custody

-BATON ROUGE - One person was killed and five were injured during a mass shooting Thursday when two groups of people got into an argument in the Mall of Louisiana's food court and opened fire.
+BATON ROUGE - An argument between two groups of people led to gunfire at the Mall of Louisiana's food court on Thursday.
+One person was killed and five others were injured in the lunchtime melee.

 "It does not appear to be a random act of violence," Police Chief T.J.
-Morse said.
+Morse said at a news conference outside the mall's main entrance.
 "Two groups of people got into an argument at the food court and started shooting at each other."
-It appears bystanders were among those hurt, the police chief said.
+Bystanders including high school students from Lafayette Parish were among those hit.

 Mayor Sid Edwards praised the police response and was saddened at the violence.
 "The devil lives everywhere," the mayor said.